daehwankim112/daehwankim112.github.io/_posts/2022-12-05-nasa-hackathon.md

 # 1st Place NASA Spaceapps Challenge 2019 Nova Scotia

-In 2019, I had a chance to participate in NASA International Spaceapps challenge in Dalhousie University, Nova Scotia.
-It was one of my greatest experience to have and recommend others to participate.
+In 2019, I had a chance to participate in NASA International Spaceapps challenge at Dalhousie University, Nova Scotia.
+It was one of my greatest experiences to have and highly recommend others to participate.

-## What is hackathon?
+## What is a hackathon?

 Hackathon is a problem solving challenge in limited time on various topics.
 For example, my team's challenge was